mccrowjp/slacTree/examples/ex2_taxa_highlights/README.md

 legh    Deltaproteobacteria     #000000 #9999FF
 legh    Epsilonproteobacteria   #000000 #DDDDFF
 ```
-The legh adds rows below the leg annotation for each taxonomic group color.
+The legh annotation adds rows below the leg annotation for each taxonomic group color.
 If no branch length legend is needed, you may still change the x,y location of the legend by specifying the x,y relative values and leaving the first value of the leg annotation as 0.

 Create SVG drawing from slacTree file: